OTTOMAN IMPERIAL MOSQUES

 BLUE MOSQUE

-Without any doubt, the magnificent Sultan Ahmed or Blue Mosque is the most famous of all Ottoman imperial mosques.
-Positioned directly opposite Hagia Sophia, it’s a spectacular image and a breath taking historic structure, in the most central part of old Istanbul.
+Undoubtedly, the majestic Sultan Ahmed Mosque – better known as the Blue Mosque – is the most renowned of all Ottoman imperial mosques.
+Standing directly opposite Hagia Sophia, it presents a breath-taking site in the very centre of old Istanbul.

-Sultan Ahmed I commissioned its construction to reassert Ottoman power after the Peace of Zsitvatorok and the crushing loss in the 1603-1618 Ottoman – Safavid war.
-Neither Sultan Murad III nor Sultan Mehmed III, that ruled before him, constructed their own mosques.
-So, this was the first imperial mosque built since Sultan Selim II constructed mosques in Edirne and Konya.
+Sultan Ahmed I ordered its construction to reaffirm Ottoman power following the Peace of Zsitvatorok and the heavy losses of the 1603 – 1618 Ottoman – Safavid war.
+Unlike his predecessors, Sultan Murad III and Sultan Mehmed III, who never built their own mosques, Ahmed’s project became the first imperial mosque since Sultan Selim II’s foundations in Edirne and Konya.

-Its carefully chosen location on the southeast side where the Byzantine Hippodrome used to be allows it to dominate the city’s skyline.
-This perfect location, its size and six minarets all point out at Sultan Ahmed’s desire to rival or surpass Hagia Sophia.
+Its strategic placement on the south-eastern edge of the former Byzantine Hippodrome allows the mosque to dominate Istanbul’s skyline.
+The prominent location, vast dimensions and six minarets all underscore Sultan Ahmed’s ambition to rival or even surpass Hagia Sophia.

-Despite this initial opposition, the Blue Mosque became one of the most popular religious temples in Istanbul.
-In fact, it gave the name to the part of the city in which Sultan Ahmed I built it – Sultanahmet.
+Despite such opposition, the Blue Mosque soon became one of Istanbul’s most beloved religious monuments.
+It even gave its name to the surrounding district – Sultanahmet.

 SULTAN AHMED MAUSOLEUM

-As you can see in the photo below, they buried many members of the Ottoman ruling family in this mausoleum.
-However, the most important are Sultan Ahmed I, Sultan Osman II, Sultan Murad IV and Kösem Sultan.
+As seen in the mausoleum today, many members of the Ottoman dynasty are buried there.
+The most notable are Sultan Ahmed I, Sultan Osman II, Sultan Murad IV and the influential Kösem Sultan.

 SULTAN AHMED I